kubero-dev/kubero/CONTRIBUTING.md

 # How to contribute

 All contributions are welcome.
 For simple typos, just open a PR.
 For bigger ideas it might be better to open a issue first before you put a lot of work into it.
-This way we can discuss the idea first.

 ## Development setup
 ### Requirements